Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Objects do have types and can be type-checked.

 Usage: They fit into a tiny space (+- 38K), so could be used in WASM and microcontrollers.

+## 4.8 Special types
+### 4.8.1 Register-passable types
+Types of this kind are composed exclusively of *fixed-size data types*, which can (theoretically) be stored in a machine register.
+They are always passed *by value*, meaning, the values are copied.
+A register-passable type can include other types, as long as they are also register-passable.
+Int, Bool, and SIMD, for example, are all register-passable types.
+So a register-passable struct could include Int and Bool fields, but not a String field.
+Register-passable types are declared with the *@register_passable* decorator (see 11B 11.2).

+Because they can easily be handled in machine registers, without needing extra indirections, so they hugely benefit performance.

+### 4.8.2 Trivial types
+These are types that don't require any custom logic in their lifecycle methods.
+It indicates that the type is register passable, so the value is passed in CPU registers instead of through normal memory.
+But it also says that the value is "trivially" copyable and movable: the machine knows how to handle them. you don't need to define __init__, __copyinit__, __moveinit__ and __del__, and you even can't!

+Trivial also means that these values are always passed by copy/value.
+Examples of trivial types:
+* Arithmetic types such as Int, Bool, Float64, SIMD etc.
+* Pointers (the address value is trivial, not the data being pointed to)
+* Arrays of other trivial types including SIMD
+* Struct types decorated with @register_passable("trivial") may only contain other trivial types.

+These are all also register-passable types, so we declare a trivial type with the *@register_passable(trivial)* decorator (see 11B 11.2).

+>Note: Trivial types shouldn't be limited to only register-passable types, so in the future trivial types will be separated from the @register_passable decorator (??).

+### 4.8.3 Memory-only types
+They are the opposite of the preceding register-passable type.
+These types usually use pointers or references to manage heap-allocated memory.
+String, List, and Dict are all examples of memory-only types.

+### 4.8.4 AnyType and AnyRegType
+These are in effect metatypes, that is, types of types.
+* `AnyType`: This represents any Mojo data type.
+This is also a trait, see § 11.
+* `AnyRegType`: a metatype representing any register-passable type.

+### 4.8.5 NoneType
+* `NoneType = None`: This represents the absence of a value.
+`NoneType` is a type with one instance, the `None` object, which is used to signal "no value."

+Both None and AnyType are defined as *type aliases* (metatypes) in the builtin module `type_aliases`: